Journalist Recounts The Absurdity And Torture Of 544 Days In Iran's Evin Prison

 On how his imprisonment has made him less trusting

 We've come a long way in the last couple of years, but it's still really hard, and I am less trusting than I was before.
 I'm more in need of verification.
-Friends who know me, and have known me for a long time, will probably report that if we make plans together I double and triple check them now.
+Friends who know me, and have known me for a long time, will probably report that if we make plans together I double- and triple-check them now.
 That was not anything that I ever did in the past.

 It's hard.
 I mean, life is more complicated, because there's a voice inside my head that tells me that I have to question everything.
 And while that might be beneficial for aspects of my work, it doesn't really help me in getting through my day-to-day existence, because it's not natural for me.
 I miss being carefree.
 And when I say "carefree" I don't mean not caring, but I mean being confident and trusting that you can walk out your front door, and go about your daily business, and expect to come home at the end of the night unscathed — because I have anecdotal evidence of my own life to tell you that sometimes that's not how things work.

 Sam Briger and Thea Chaloner produced and edited this interview for broadcast.
-Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the web.
+Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.